Data protection and cookies policy

 We must point out, however, that the structure of the Internet means that unwanted data access by third parties can still occur.
 It is therefore your responsibility to protect your data through encryption or other means against misuse.
 Without suitable protective measures, data transferred in unencrypted format especially, even if this is done via e-mail, can be read by third parties.

 Our website uses plugins from the YouTube site operated by Google.
-The sites are operated by YouTube, LLC, 901 Cherry Ave., San Bruno, CA 94066, USA.
+The site is operated by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.

 If you visit one of our pages which is equipped with the YouTube plugin, a connection with YouTube’s servers will be established.
 This will tell the YouTube server which of our pages you have visited.